 Energy drinks give you that midnight fuel you need to pull out an all-nighter and study for those menacing final exams.
 Heck, it even kept you awake when coffee failed!
 However, one sip of this beverage is loaded with more sugar than a diabetic can handle (most energy drinks have 29 grams of sugar in one serving).
 In short, consuming it would eventually lead to a blood sugar spike that would send you reeling with pain.

 Everyone’s general impression of fruit juices is that it’s one of the healthiest drinks they can ever have.
 But for diabetics, it’s best to be careful with these beverages as it happens to be laden with sugar.
 You should know that most juice products in the market have been processed and numerous chemicals and additives may have been mixed in them.
 And if you’re thinking of making your own fruit juices, be aware that the fruits you’re mixing naturally have high amounts of sugar.
 So you should either try to lessen your juice consumption or go for those fruits that are known to have low glycemic index like tomatoes.
+Make sure you limit your portion to 120 ml, which reduces your sugar intake to only 3.6 teaspoons or 15 grams.

-Even as children you might have been told by our elders often not to have too much soft drinks because of the chemicals it has.
-Well, they’re not totally wrong; sodas do contain some unhealthy ingredients, including excessive amounts of sugar.
-And for diabetics, these ingredients can be downright dangerous if not deadly!
 So if you’re prone to have high blood sugar levels, then stay away from these beverages.
 And no, don’t even go for those colas that claim to be sugar-free and diabetic-friendly; they’re just as unhealthy for you as its “normal” cousins, if not more.
-Besides, having too much soft drink can also lead to other health problems, like ulcers and kidney infection.
+Apart from contributing to type 2 diabetes, soft drinks have also been linked to tooth decay and obesity, so it’s best to avoid it whenever you can.
+Having too much soft drink can also lead to other health problems, like ulcers and kidney infection.